1995 British Open

 The 1995 British Open (officially the 1995 Castella Classic British Open) was a professional ranking snooker tournament, that was held from 1–9 April 1995 at the Plymouth Pavilions, Plymouth, England.

 John Higgins won the tournament by defeating the defending champion Ronnie O'Sullivan nine frames to six in the final.

+Prize fund

+The breakdown of prize money for this year is shown below: